xor-function/fathomless/iac2/README.md

 server side:

 iaa-monitor.pl -> perl cgi app
-cli_shell.pl   -> interactve shell in perl
+cli_shell.pl   -> interactive shell in perl

 This was made to work with Debian/Ubuntu server distro (tested in Debian 8).
 After a clean install just run setup-iac2.sh to setup.